ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: None

+**Trace Flag: 8008**<br />
+**Undocumented trace flag**<br />
+Function: Force the scheduler hint to be ignored.
+Always assign to the scheduler with the least load (pool based on SQL 2012 EE SKU or Load Factor for previous versions and SKUs.)<br />
+Link: [How It Works: SQL Server 2012 Database Engine Task Scheduling]

 **Trace Flag: 8010**<br />
 Function: Fixes problem that SQL Server services can not be stopped<br />
 Link: http://support.microsoft.com/kb/2633271/en-us